BigNoobWasTaken/BigNoobWasTaken/README.md

 I want to create some new technology.

-I am currently working on some pinned libraries.
+I am currently working on some pinned repositories.

 Some projects are comming in someday if I think how thoes projects works.